lleger/elixir-school/lessons/advanced/metaprogramming.md

 iex(6)>
 ```

-Notice the first three don't return tuples?
+Notice the first three don't return tuples.
 There are five literals that return themselves when quoted:

 ```elixir
 iex> :atom